These may not be obvious, and may seem harmless. However, you REALLY do need to ask before you snap!

 FB, may not take your privacy seriously (no secret there).
 However, I have a right to protect my own privacy.

 We Are Visual By Nature

 Photos engage us.
 They tell a story.
-They evoke emotions – making us laugh or cry.
-However, you still need to respect who and or what may be on the other side of your camera AND if they want themselves in your photo-op.
+They evoke emotions which can make us laugh or cry.
+However, you still need to respect who and or what may be on the other side of your camera.
+AND if they want themselves and or their products or artwork in your next photo-op.